JamesParrott/sDNA_GH/README.md

 ##### Usertext tools
 ##### Data tools
 ###### Read_Usertext (read_Usertext)
-Reads all Usertext from the provided Rhino objects.
+Reads all User Text from the provided Rhino objects.

 If no Geometry is provided in `Geom`, Read_From_Rhino is first called (unless `auto_get_Geom` = false).

 ###### Write_Usertext (write_Usertext)
-Write user text to Rhino objects using a customisable pattern for the keys.
+Writes User Text to Rhino objects, using a specified pattern for the keys.

 Specify the data tree to write in `Data`, and the list of Rhino objects to write to in `Geom`.
 The format of the UserText key can be customised in the Python format string `output_key_str`, accepting two named fields (e.g. = `sDNA output={name} run time={datetime}`).
 A field specifying an originating Rhino object's UUID `uuid_field` will be omitted.
 If a key of that name already exists, it will be overwritten if `overwrite_UserText` is true.
 Otherwise a suffix will be appended to it, based on an integer counter and the format string in `dupe_key_suffix`, until a unique key name is found, up to a limit of `max_new_keys` (overwrite warnings can be suppressed by setting `suppress_overwrite_warning` to true).

 #### sDNA Tools
 ##### Analysis tools